chef/chef-web-docs/chef_master/source/supermarket.rst

 .. note:: The redirect URL specified for |chef identity| **MUST** match the hostname of the |supermarket| server.
 The URI must also be correct: ``/auth/chef_oauth2/callback``.
 Otherwise, an error message similar to ``The redict uri included is not valid.`` will be shown.

-Install |supermarket|
+Install Supermarket
 -----------------------------------------------------
 .. include:: ../../includes_supermarket/includes_supermarket_private_install.rst

 .. note:: In general, for production environments |chef| recommends to start running |supermarket| with small virtual machines, and then increase the size of the virtual machine as necessary.
 Put the ``/var/opt/supermarket`` directory on a separate disk, and then use LVM so that may be expanded.

-Create a Wrapper Cookbook
+Create a Wrapper
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. include:: ../../includes_supermarket/includes_supermarket_private_install_wrapper_cookbook.rst